Safety Climate: A leading safety indicator – backed by science

 Elisa Rega - Senior Research Assistant, Project Manager/Coordinator

-Elisa Rega is a Project Coordinator for Dr. Emily Huang’s Safety Climate Lab and earned a B.A. in Psychology from Oberlin College.
+Elisa Rega is a Project Manager/Coordinator for Dr. Emily Huang’s Safety Climate Lab and earned a B.A. in Psychology from Oberlin College.
 Previously, Elisa conducted research at the National Chengchi University in Taipei, Taiwan and published articles on creativity training.
 Some research interests include occupational safety and health, intervention design, dissemination, mindfulness, autism, sleep, diversity, equity, inclusion, game based learning, memory, and music and cognition.
 In addition to psychology research, Elisa is a concert violist who has performed in orchestras internationally, and teaches music.